oracle-livelabs/oci-migration/ebs-cm-landingzones/setup/setup.md

 ## Task 2: Create the Foundation

-The following diagram depicts the compartment distribution based on CIS OCI Foundations Benchmark as well as the application compartment for EBS with its own internal distribution per category of environments.
+The following diagram depicts the compartment distribution based on the CIS OCI Foundations Benchmark, which includes the application compartment for EBS workloads with subcompartments corresponding to environment categories (such as test or production).

 ![Diagram of the landing zone foundation.](images/tenancy-admin-diagram.png)